 - Fastest deployment pace: AI is being deployed in clinical workflows — prior authorization, diagnosis support, clinical documentation, patient interaction — faster than governance programs can evaluate it.

-- Clinical AI categorization: AI systems used in clinical decision support, diagnosis, treatment planning, or patient-facing interactions require separate documentation and higher-tier risk classification
+- Clinical AI categorization: AI systems used in clinical decision support, diagnosis, treatment planning, or patient-facing interactions warrant separate documentation and a higher risk classification in your register

-- PHI processing documentation: TRAIGA risk assessments for systems that process Protected Health Information must explicitly address HIPAA compliance controls
+- PHI processing documentation: Risk assessments for systems that process Protected Health Information should explicitly address HIPAA controls

 |---|---|---|